Driving from Denver (DIA):

 Lift tickets are best bought prior to your arrival.
 The most expensive way to buy a ticket is at the ticket window the day you are skiing.
 There are many different options and web sites to shop your ticket.
 Be creative in your search.
-Check eBay and Craigslist if you are comfortable making purchases on these sites.
-Also American Express rewards has 2 for 1 deals using points.
-Check Costco, Wal-Mart and Sam’s Club as they frequently sell 2 for 1 passes or discounted passes.
+Check Facebook, eBay and Craigslist if you are comfortable making purchases on these sites.
+Also American Express rewards has 2 for 1 deals using points at times.
+Check Costco, Wal-Mart and Sam’s Club, City Market as they frequently have deals on discounted passes.

 These are just a few of the things you might want to bring and serve as a reminder.
 By far, this is not everything you will need for your trip!